 If you have a battery-operated hearing aid, it’s a good idea to bring extra batteries or familiarise yourself with the Japanese equivalent of the batteries it takes.

 If you do live with a visual, hearing or other impairment, let your booking agent or group leader know early on so they’re aware and suitable arrangements can be made.
 As a general rule, knowing some common words in the local language, carrying a written itinerary with you and taking to the streets in a group, rather than solo, can help make your travel experience the best it can be.

 Summer months can be incredibly hot and sticky, so loose, lightweight and breathable clothing is essential.
 While linen and cotton are good options, cotton, in particular, does not dry well in Japan's humid climate.
 Spring and autumn can be crisp to cold, so you might want to pack thermal layers in addition to your coat and boots.
 Outside of Hokkaido and the mountains, the winter temperatures in Japan are manageable as long as you have regular cold-weather clothes like a good coat, pair of gloves, a winter hat and a scarf.

-The style of dress common for women in Japan may be a little more covered up than you are used to, particularly outside the major cities.
-For all travellers, packing comfortable trousers is essential as you may find yourself sitting on the floor, cross-legged, more often than you would at home.
+The style of dress common for women in Japan might be a little more covered up than you are used to, particularly outside the major cities.
+For all travelers, packing comfortable trousers is essential as you may find yourself sitting on the floor, cross-legged, more often than you would at home.